muhammedyasmin271-bit/notion/PAYMENT_TEST_CHECKLIST.md

 3. **Payment stuck as pending**
    - Check Chapa dashboard to see actual payment status
-   - Verify Chapa callback URL is accessible (may need ngrok for localhost)
+   - Verify Chapa callback URL is accessible (may need ngrok for process.env.Backendurl)
    - Check server logs for callback/verification errors

 ## ✅ Expected Results